Getting started

 const codeVerifier = CryptoJS.lib.WordArray.random(64).toString();

-to generate a code_challenge
+Use the code_verifier to generate a code_challenge

 // code_challenge = base64urlEncode(SHA256(ASCII(code_verifier)))